EridianLabs/Replay/README.md

 Replay is an iOS app that lets you import, view, and preserve your full Instagram archive — posts, stories, videos, and moments — entirely offline, privately, and beautifully organised.

+## 📄 Legal & Documentation

-This repository acts as the central hub for the Replay project.
+This repository contains the public web page and legal documentation for Replay:

-## 📄 Legal
+- **Web Page:** [index.html](./index.html) - Landing page for the Replay app
-- **Privacy Policy:** [./privacy](./privacy) (via GitHub Pages)
+- **Privacy Policy:** [privacy.md](./privacy.md) - Privacy policy and data handling information
-- **Terms of Service:** [./terms](./terms) (via GitHub Pages)
+- **Terms of Service:** [terms.md](./terms.md) - Terms of service and usage agreement

-## 🛠️ Project Status
-Replay is currently in **pre-launch development**, preparing for App Store submission.
-Key goals include stability improvements, polishing core flows, and finalising compliance requirements.

-## 🚀 Features (High-level)
-- Import full Instagram Data Archive ZIP
-- Offline browsing of posts & stories
-- Clean timeline layout
-- Local caching for fast performance
-- Replay+ (premium) features in progress:
-  - CloudKit backup
-  - CloudKit restore
-  - Premium filters and add-ons

-## 🧪 Testing Focus
-- ZIP imports at all sizes
-- Accessibility support
-- Low-storage behaviour
-- Replay+ subscription flow
+## 🌐 Website

+The web page is hosted via GitHub Pages at: https://eridianlabs.github.io/Replay/

 ## 📬 Support
-support@eridianlabs.org (placeholder)

-## 🌐 Project Links
-Website coming soon.
-For now, this repository serves as the public reference for Replay documentation and updates.
+For support inquiries, please contact: support@eridianlabs.org

+## 📱 App Store

+Download Replay on the App Store: [Replay Studio](https://apps.apple.com/app/replay-studio/id6755855126)

 ---

-Thanks for checking out Replay!# Replay
+Thanks for checking out Replay!
-Privacy policy, terms of service, and supporting documentation for the Replay iOS app.